tkn-tub/ns3-gym/src/lte/doc/source/lte-rlc-design.rst

 The AM RLC entity manages 3 buffers:

-    * Transmission Buffer, it is the RLC SDU queue.
+    * **Transmission Buffer**: it is the RLC SDU queue.
 The AM RLC entity enqueues the SDU in the Transmission Buffer, when it receives a SDU in the TransmitPdcpPdu service primitive from the upper PDCP entity.

-    * Transmitted PDUs Buffer, it is the queue of transmitted RLC PDUs for which an ACK/NACK has not been received yet.
+    * **Transmitted PDUs Buffer**: it is the queue of transmitted RLC PDUs for which an ACK/NACK has not been received yet.
 The AM RLC entity also puts a copy of the transmitted PDU in the Transmitted PDUs Buffer, when it sends a PDU to the MAC entity.

-    * Retransmission Buffer, it is the queue of RLC PDUs which are considered for retransmission (i.e., they have been NACKed).
+    * **Retransmission Buffer**: it is the queue of RLC PDUs which are considered for retransmission (i.e., they have been NACKed).
 The AM RLC entity moves this PDU to the Retransmission Buffer, when it retransmits a PDU from the Transmitted Buffer.